 - Cards are marked as ready when they are not

-- Team members are not across various functionality
+- Are not across various functionality

-- Team members deviating from assigned card
+- Deviating from assigned card

 - Builds are left broken